Adventure sailing across the Atlantic on a remarkable blue water voyage of 47 days and over 5,500 nautical miles.

 We love that the boat’s appearance is kept as traditional as possible yet combined with modern techniques and equipment.
 Everyone on board is part of the informal sail training program that is designed to get the best out of everyone whether you join for 2 days or a longer ocean crossing.

 On September 13th she and her crew were the first traditional sailing ship to complete the North West Passage after Roald Admundsen with his ship Goya in 2013.

-Transatlantic adventure sailing Tenerife to Falkland islands
+Transatlantic Sailing Tenerife to Falkland Islands